Weather

 Clock change data: Times from gov.uk.

 Icons: Moon phases and weather forecasts by Erik Flowers.
 Current weather icons created by Peter Schmalfeldt from Ashley Jager's designs.
-All other icons from the Noun Project: air pollution based on smog by Yu luck; flooding based on flood by Arthur Shlain; reservoir inundation based on dam by iconsmind.com, space weather by BomSymbols, tsunami based on tsunami by H Alberto Gongora, earthquake by abdul karim; kingfisher by Connor Fowler; Low/high tide and moonrise/moonset by Xinh Studio; sunrise/sunset by Bryn Taylor; space station by Lucid Formation; solar system by lastspark.
+All other icons from the Noun Project: air pollution based on smog by Yu luck; pollution by Chintuza; flooding based on flood by Arthur Shlain; reservoir inundation based on dam by iconsmind.com, space weather by BomSymbols, tsunami based on tsunami by H Alberto Gongora, earthquake by abdul karim; kingfisher by Connor Fowler; Low/high tide and moonrise/moonset by Xinh Studio; sunrise/sunset by Bryn Taylor; space station by Lucid Formation; solar system by lastspark.
 Noun Project icons are published under the Creative Commons Attribution License.